backstage/backstage/docs/features/techdocs/getting-started.md

 pip, as well as `graphviz` and `plantuml` from your OS package manager (e.g. apt).

-You can do so by including the following lines in the last step of your `Dockerfile`:
+You can do so by including the following lines right above `USER node` of your `Dockerfile`:

 ```Dockerfile